vertica/integrators-guide/content/containers/creating-image.md

   && sh /tmp/cleanup.sh
 ```

-## Prepare the Entrypoint Script
+## Prepare the static ssh keys

-The `vertica-kubernetes/docker-vertica/docker-entrypoint.sh` scriptrequires the following files in the container to execute properly:
+We use static SSH key for the dbadmin id.
+This is required so that if the environment runs multiple versions of the image, then all nodes can communicate through SSH.
 ```
-COPY dbadmin/.bash_profile /home/dbadmin/
 COPY dbadmin/.ssh /home/dbadmin/.ssh
-COPY ./docker-entrypoint.sh /opt/vertica/bin/
 ```
-In the previous command:

-- **.bash_profile**: Add the .bash_profile to /home/dbadmin
-- **dbadmin/.ssh**: Add static SSH keys to /home/dbadmin.
-Static keys  are requires so that if the environment runs multiple versions of the  image, then all nodes can communicate through SSH.
-- **docker-entrypoint.sh**: Add the entrypoint script to vertica/bin

 ## Configure Container Network and Access Privileges